 In the image, you can see how these ligaments criss-cross between the bottom bone, the tibia, and the top bone, the femur.
 This positioning prevents the tibia from sliding forward.

-The image on the right is an image of a complete break (rupture) of the CrCL.
+The image on the right shows a complete break or rupture of the CrCL.

 Do you know damage to a ligament is called a sprain?
 Therefore, cruciate ligament damage is actually a sprain, and yet we throw the word sprain around like it’s no big deal.
-Sprains are really painful and are graded according to the level of severity of the damage.
+Sprains are really painful and are graded according to the level of severity of the damage they’ve suffered.

 There Are 4 Grades of Sprain